apache/doris/docs/en/docs/data-table/data-partition.md

 2. Try to choose the type of integer.
 Because integer type calculations and lookups are much more efficient than strings.
 3. For the selection principle of integer types of different lengths, follow **enough to**.
 4. For lengths of type VARCHAR and STRING, follow **enough to**.
-5. The total byte length of all columns (including Key and Value) cannot exceed 100KB.

 ### Partitioning and Bucket